Chef Mitchell preparing Colorful Cereal Cheesecake Tacos

 3. Whip the Cream

-In another bowl, whip the heavy cream until soft peaks form.
-Gradually add the powdered sugar and continue whipping until stiff peaks form.
+In another bowl, whip the heavy cream until stiff peaks form.
+Gently fold the whipped cream into the cream cheese mixture.

 Recipe Notes & Tips